sigstore/docs/content/en/cosign/openid_signing.md

 The full design document for this can be found [here](https://docs.google.com/document/d/189w4Fp1GEA1b2P633HyqTwtcWFNTu_Af4meolMa_1_8/edit?resourcekey=0-QoqNqcHXvSuPnMUdn8RGOQ#heading=h.2mtrw7byet02)
 (join sigstore-dev@googlegroups.com for access).

-This document explains how the experimental `keyless` signatures work in `cosign`.
+This document explains how the experimental `keyless` signatures work in Cosign.

 Try it out!